ziutek/emgo/egroot/src/runtime/noos/readme-cortexm.txt

 - MPU (if avilable) is used to protect the stacks and other areas (not implemented yet),
 - all tasks runs in user mode.

-#### IRTExp

-Defines the length of the table for ISR vectors.
-IRTExp should be >= 5 (2^5 allows to handle 16 system exceptions and 16 external intnerrupts.)
-IRTExp is used only if MaxTasks > 0.

 #### Remarks

 All configuration options should be set at the beginning of the linker script.